 - Make sure your hover effects match your website’s aesthetics: opt for consistent color tones, font and text and so on.

-- Set your hover effects to require some delay before activating, as if they are triggered too easily it can create a frustrating experience for users navigating your site.
+- Set your hover effects to require some delay before activating, as if they are triggered too easily, it can create a frustrating experience for users navigating your site.

 Craft Perfect Image Hover Effects with FooGallery